Faizul6/tinyml-keyword-spotting-nucleof401/README.md

 # 🎙️ TinyML Keyword Spotting: Hardware-in-the-Loop Edge AI on STM32

-A bare-metal embedded machine learning pipeline that runs an 8-bit quantized Convolutional Neural Network (CNN) on an STM32 microcontroller to detect spoken keywords.
+A embedded machine learning pipeline that runs an 8-bit quantized Convolutional Neural Network (CNN) on an STM32 microcontroller to detect spoken keywords.

 ## The Plan & Objective
 The goal of this project was to deploy a custom Keyword Spotting (KWS) AI model onto a constrained microcontroller without an operating system.